 Click Layout and enter the necessary sample information for each selected well of the plate [1].

-SCREEN: To be provided by Authors: Layout being clicked, then information being entered
+SCREEN: To be provided by Authors: Layout being clicked, then information being entered, then click Apply

 Click Apply and click Schedule, Steps, and Add a step.
 The software will automatically add a 1-second step to measure the background impedance [1].

-SCREEN: To be provided by Authors: Apply being clicked, then Schedule, Steps, and Add a Step being clicked
+SCREEN: To be provided by Authors: Schedule being clicked, Steps, and Add a Step being clicked then under the Execute tab click Start-Continue.

-Under the Execute tab, click Start-Continue and click Plot to select the appropriate wells, confirming that the background impedance is between -0.1 and 0.1 before proceeding to the next step [2].
+Click Plot to select the appropriate wells, confirming that the background impedance is between -0.1 and 0.1 before proceeding to the next step [2].

-SCREEN: To be provided by Authors: Start/Continue being clicked, then Plot being clicked and wells being selected
+SCREEN: To be provided by Authors: Plot being clicked and wells being selected

 Next, remove the plate from the cradle [1] and add 100 microliters of each cell suspension to the appropriate wells in duplicated [2-TXT].